getsentry/sentry-docs/src/collections/_documentation/cli/dif.md

 ## Checking Files

 Not all debug information files can be used by Sentry.
-To see if they are usable or not you can use the `sentry-cli difutil check` command:
+To see if they are usable or not, you can use the `sentry-cli difutil check` command:

 ```bash
 $ sentry-cli difutil check mylibrary.so.debug